HomeTrue North Blog

 5. The Forks Market

-Enjoy a local shopping excursion at the Forks Market.
-Find items ranging from fresh produce and baked goods to the best wine to pair them with.
-You will also find shops selling aromatherapy products, kitchen essentials, and Indigenous arts and crafts.
+Enjoy a local shopping excursion at the Forks Market, where you'll find items ranging from fresh produce and baked goods to the best wine to pair them with.
+This shops selling aromatherapy products, kitchen essentials, and Indigenous arts and crafts.
 It is one of the best things to see and do in Winnipeg.

-Open 7 days a week throughout the year from 7.30 am to 6.30 pm.
+The Forks Market is open 7 days a week throughout the year from 7 am to 11 pm.
 (Timings might vary depending on the local weather conditions.)

 You can reach the Forks Market by car, and parking is available at a nominal charge.
 You can also take public transit.